 She is an active member of The National Society of Newspaper Columnists and the Society of Professional Journalists.
 She has lived in San Clemente for the past 16 years where she founded the Vista del Mar Educational Foundation and served as its inaugural President.
 She has served as a board member of the San Clemente Little League, the Parent Teacher Student Association, the San Clemente High School Educational Foundation, and Senior Grad Nite.
 At San Clemente High School she is chairperson of its annual academic registration of 3,000 students and chairs fundraisers for its tennis program.
 She is an avid runner, a yoga enthusiast and practices Transcendental Meditation.
 Currently she is enrolled in classes to become a certificated grant writer, and she is a member of the American Grant Writers’ Association.

 Ross Whitaker is a Photographer/Director who specializes in shooting commissioned photos of humans (lots of kids) for advertising, catalogs, books, and editorial publications.
 Raised in Studio City, photography struck a chord and Ross attended Brooks Institute in Santa Barbara, majoring in advertising.
-A move to Madison Avenue was a career must, but after 30 plus rewarding years in NYC , it was time to see the sunset over the ocean instead of the sunrise, so Ross is now based in San Clemente with a view of the Pacific, perfect…
+A move to Madison Avenue was a career must, but after 30 plus rewarding years in NYC, it was time to return to the left coast.
+Ross is now based in Palm Springs with a desert view of Mt.
+San Jacinto, palms, and Joshua trees… perfect.

 A short list of the folks that have kept him busy include American Girl, Cheerios, Kool-Aid, Colgate, Quaker Oats, John Deere, Nabisco, Beechnut, Gerber, Enfamile, Dannon, Playtex, Oragel, Triaminic, GE, Fisher Price, Sesame Street, Samsung, Evenflo, Merck, and Disney.